Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: Introduction

-This study addresses the problem of classifying a sequence of objects based on their visual appearance and their relative locations.
-Our dataset contains photos of retail-store product displays, taken in varying settings and viewpoints.
-We need to identify the class of each product at the front of the shelves.
-The dataset is exclusively characterized by having a distinct geometric object structure - sequences of \textit{shelves}, a large number of classes, and very subtle visual differences between groups of classes - some classes only differ in sizes or minor design details.
-The unique challenges in this task involve handling the large number of possible classes, and the fact that the classes are not clearly distinctive by their appearance but rather by their context.
-For example, products with identical appearance but with different container volumes are considered different classes (see examples at Fig.\ref{fig:classes}, \ref{fig:labeled_display}).
+We address the problem of classifying a sequence of objects based on their visual appearance and their relative locations.
+Our dataset contains photos of retail store product displays, taken in varying settings and viewpoints.
+Our task is to identify the class of each product at the front of the shelves.
+The dataset is exclusively characterized by having a distinct geometric object structure made up of sequences of \textit{shelves}, a large number of classes, and very subtle visual differences between groups of classes in that some classes only differ in size or minor design details.
+The unique challenges in this task involve (a) \textbf{large-scale classification}: handling the large number of possible classes, and (b) \textbf{ultrafine-grained structured classification}: the fact that the classes are not clearly distinguishable by their appearance but rather by their context.
+For example, products with an identical appearance but different container volumes are considered different classes (see examples in Fig. \ref{fig:classes}).

-Because the object local appearance may not suffice for accurate categorization, additional information needs to be considered.
-In real world images, contextual data provides useful information about spatial and semantic relationships between objects.
-Modeling a joint visual-contextual classifier is nontrivial in that some contextual cues are very informative, whereas others are irrelevant, or even misleading.
-Most deep learning detectors classify each detected object individually without taking the contextual information into account.
+Because an object's local appearance may not suffice for accurate categorization, additional information needs to be considered.
+In real world images, contextual data provides useful information about the spatial and semantic relationships between objects.
+Modeling a joint visual-contextual classifier is nontrivial in that some contextual cues are very informative, whereas others are irrelevant or even misleading \citep{barnea2019exploring,yu2016role}.
+Therefore, most deep learning detectors classify each detected object individually without taking the contextual information into account.
+Moreover, the handful of existing context-aware methods do not have the learning capacity for complex datasets such as ours, and cannot properly apply large-scale fine-grained structured classification.